 Warren Buffett, Charlie Munger and Berkshire Hathaway

 The is no shortage of information about the Warren Buffett, Charles Munger and the story of Berkshire Hathaway.
-Therefore, in this article, only a brief mention will be made of the contribution of Buffett and Munger to the evolution of Value Investing.
+Therefore, in this article, only brief mention will be made of the contribution of Buffett and Munger to the evolution of Value Investing.

 Warren Buffett was an early disciple of Ben Graham, being the only student to receive an A+ in Graham’s investment course that he taught at Columbia.
 Buffett later became an associate at Graham’s investment company, before moving back to his hometown of Omaha where he set up the now infamous Buffett Partnership.
 After dissolving the Buffett Partnership in 1969, Buffett along with his partner Charlie Munger devoted himself to the partnerships biggest investment, Berkshire Hathaway.

 Although being one of Graham’s most fanatic disciple, Warren Buffett different from Graham in style.
 This difference in style accentuated with time.
-Whereas Graham was extremely focused on the margin of safety and diversification, Buffett was willing to be much more concentrated in his investments and applied a more qualitative assessment to the margin of safety concept than Graham.
+Whereas Graham was extremely focused on the margin of safety and diversification, Buffett was willing to be much more concentrated in his investments and applied a more qualitative assessment of the Margin of Safety concept than Graham.

 In the Buffett Partnership, Warren would split his investments into two distinct categories:

 - Generals were traditional Cigar Butt type investments where the stocks where severely underprices compared to the underlying asset values.
 Buffett later split the Generals category in two, adding a group of companies of higher quality than the Cigar Butts.

 - Workouts were special situation investments categorized by short-term catalysts.
 This could range from merger arbitrage, spin-offs and such.

 - Read Warren Buffett’s annual letters to shareholders